ssdSSF/sam-app-go/README.md

 ~/go/bin/crud-cli template --set ConnectionString='root:Welcome1@tcp(<your hostname>.local:3306)/crud' -f ./template.goyaml > template.yaml
 ```

-It will generate the `template.yaml` required by `sam` into the project root directory.
-Please note that the connection string above uses `root` as the username, `Welcome1` as the password, and `<your hostname>` as the hostname.
-Please note that sam is running in a Docker container locally. `localhost` or `127.0.0.1` will not work as it will connect to the docker container locally.
+It will generate the `template.yaml` into the project root directory.
+The connection string above uses `root` as the username, `Welcome1` as the password, and `<your hostname>` as the hostname.
+Please also note that `sam` is running in a Docker container locally. `localhost` or `127.0.0.1` will not work as it will connect to the docker container locally.

 ### sam build